-Despite being tiny, any pet owner knows that fleas can be a big nuisance.
-In addition to making your cat feel generally uncomfortable and itchy, having fleas can cause skin and coat problems due to excessive scratching.
-They can carry diseases and parasites that can harm your cat’s overall health as well.
+Every pet owner knows that tiny fleas can be a big nuisance.
+Besides making your cat feel generally uncomfortable and itchy, fleas can cause skin and coat problems due to excessive scratching.
+They can also carry diseases and other parasites that can harm your cat’s overall health.

-Fleas aren’t just annoying and potentially dangerous for your cat, but also for owners!
-They can live in your furniture, carpets, and floors and can bite humans as well.
+Fleas are annoying and potentially dangerous for owners too!
+They can live in your furniture, carpets, and floors and can bite humans.
 The key to getting rid of them is to treat not only your pet but also your home.
-But despite being effective, chemical flea treatments come with problems of their own, as they can cause respiratory problems or illness if they are inhaled or ingested.
+However, despite being effective, chemical flea treatments can cause respiratory problems or illness if they are inhaled or ingested.

-Natural flea treatments and repellents may be the way to go if you’re focused on a solution that’s free from some of those harsher chemicals used in several commercial products.
-That’s why we’ve rounded up the best natural flea treatments and repellents for cats, complete with reviews of each one.
-If you’re looking for something that will protect your cat against fleas, hopefully, these reviews will help you find a product that works for you.
+Natural flea treatments and repellents may be the way to go if you want a solution that’s free of some of those harsher chemicals used in several commercial products.
+We rounded up the best natural flea treatments and repellents for cats, complete with reviews of each.
+If you’re looking for something that will protect your cat against fleas, hopefully, you can find a product that works for you.

 Image | Product | Details | ||